Northwest Airlines Flight 255: Accident

-At 20:34:50, Flight 255 was cleared for taxi to runway 3C (center).
-The crew was also informed about the update of the automatic terminal information service information, to which Dodds reported on weather data update.
-At 20:35:43, the ground controller instructed to use taxiway C and switch to frequency 119.45 MHz to communicate with another controller.
-Dodds acknowledged the instructions to follow the taxiways, but did not repeat the new frequency and did not tune the radio to it.
-The dispatch packet provided by the airline included takeoff performance data based on using runways 21L or 21R, but the flight was cleared for takeoff on Detroit's runway 3C, the shortest available runway.
-The flight crew had to reconfigure the on-board computer for taking off on runway 3C.
-Dodds also recalculated the allowable takeoff weight for the flight, and concluded the weight of the aircraft was within this limit.
-In the process of taxiing, Flight 255 missed the required turn, so Dodds contacted the ground controller and received instructions on how to proceed to runway 3C, and also to switch to 119.45 MHz.
+At 20:34:50, Flight 255 was cleared to taxi to Runway 3C (center).
+At 20:35:43, the ground controller instructed the pilots to use taxiway C and switch to frequency 119.45 MHz to communicate with another controller.
+Dodds acknowledged the instructions to follow the taxiways but did not repeat the new frequency and did not tune the radio to it.
+The dispatch packet provided by the airline included takeoff performance data based on using Runway 21L or 21R, but the flight was cleared for takeoff on Runway 3C, the shortest available runway.
+The flight crew reconfigured the on-board computer for takeoff on Runway 3C.
+Dodds also recalculated the plane's takeoff weight and concluded that it was within allowable limits.
+In the process of taxiing, Flight 255 missed the required turn, so Dodds contacted the ground controller and received instructions on how to proceed to Runway 3C and to switch to 119.45 MHz.
 Dodds again acknowledged the instructions and this time acknowledged the new frequency and switched to it.
-The second ground controller specified the route to runway 3C.
+The second ground controller specified the route to Runway 3C.
 The crew also received a brief weather report.

-At 20:42:11, Flight 255 was instructed to position and hold at the beginning of runway 3C.
-The controller advised that a 3-minute delay was needed to allow the wake turbulence from the previous aircraft that had taken off to dissipate.
-At 20:44:04, Flight 255 was cleared for takeoff.

-Flight 255 made its takeoff roll on Detroit's runway 3C at 20:44:21, with Maus at the controls, as recorded on the aircraft's cockpit voice recorder (CVR):
+At 20:42:11, Flight 255 was instructed to position and hold at the start of Runway 3C.
+The controller advised that a three-minute delay was required to allow for the dissipation of wake turbulence from the previous takeoff.
+At 20:44:04, Flight 255 was cleared for takeoff and began its takeoff roll at 20:44:21, with Maus at the controls.